 Shift Schedule Topic #7 – Fly-in, Fly-out Operations

-A fly-in, fly-out operation is one in which, due to the facility’s isolated geographic location, the workforce must be taken to work via aircraft.
+A fly-out operation is one in which, due to the facility’s isolated geographic location, the workforce must be taken to work via aircraft.
 The arriving workers typically replace others who have been on site for anywhere from one to several weeks.
-The “off-going” crew is then flown back to civilization where they will take a week or more of well deserved rest.
+The “off-going” crew is then flown back to civilization where they will take a week or more of well-deserved rest.